Diseases & Conditions

 Genetic testing.
 An evaluation by a genetic specialist may be recommended for children with certain hereditary hand differences or differences caused by medical conditions or syndromes.

 Additional tests.
-If the hand difference is associated with a medical condition or syndrome, your doctor may recommend additional tests to determine if other parts of your child's body are affected, such as the heart or kidneys.
+If the hand difference is associated with a medical condition or syndrome, your child's doctor may recommend additional tests to determine if other parts of your child's body are affected, such as the heart or kidneys.

 - Your child's age and overall health